-(a) Wisconsin (b) Total Company 1 Gross interest and other fees from loans secured by real property 1 2 Gross interest and other fees from loans secured by tangible personal property 3 Gross interest and other fees from unsecured loans 4 Net gains from sales of loans secured by real property 5 Net gains from sales of loans secured by tangible personal property 5 6 Net gains from sales of unsecured loans 6 7 Gross receipts from credit card receivables 7 8 Net gains from sales of credit card receivables 9 Credit card issuer's reimbursement fees 10 Gross receipts from merchant discount 11 Loan servicing fees 12 Gross receipts from travelers checks, cashiers checks, certified checks, and money orders 13 Gross receipts from automated teller machines and safety deposit boxes 14 Gross receipts from maintaining accounts 15 Gross receipts from electronic funds transfer 16 Gross receipts from cash management services 17 Gross receipts from international trade services 18 Gross receipts from data processing services and document imaging services 18 19 Gross receipts from research services 19 20 Gross receipts from trust services 21 Gross receipts from investment banking services 22 Gross receipts from brokerage services 23 Gross receipts from services provided to regulated investment companies 23 24 Gross receipts from other services 25 Gross receipts from the lease of real property 26 Gross receipts from the lease of tangible personal 20 property 26 27 Gross receipts from computer software 28 Gross royalties and other gross receipts from intangibles, excluding securities 29 Sales of tangible personal property (attach schedule) 30 Gross receipts apportioned to a state where the taxpayer would not be taxable under P.L.
-86-272 30 31 Add lines 1 through 30 for column (a) (1 through 29 for column (b)) 31
+(a) Wisconsin (b) Total Company 1 Gross interest and other fees from loans secured by real property 1 2 Gross interest and other fees from loans secured by 0 • tangible personal property 3 Gross interest and other fees from unsecured loans 4 Net gains from sales of loans secured by real property 4 5 Net gains from sales of loans secured by tangible personal property 5 6 Net gains from sales of unsecured loans 6 7 Gross receipts from credit card receivables 8 Net gains from sales of credit card receivables 9 Credit card issuer's reimbursement fees 10 Gross receipts from merchant discount 11 Loan servicing fees 12 Gross receipts from travelers checks, cashiers checks, certified checks, and money orders 12 13 Gross receipts from automated teller machines and safety deposit boxes 13 14 Gross receipts from maintaining accounts 15 Gross receipts from electronic funds transfer 16 Gross receipts from cash management services 17 Gross receipts from international trade services.
+18 Gross receipts from data processing services and document imaging services 18 19 Gross receipts from research services 19 20 Gross receipts from trust services 20 21 Gross receipts from investment banking services 21 22 Gross receipts from brokerage services 22 23 Gross receipts from services provided to regulated investment companies 23 24 Gross receipts from other services 25 Gross receipts from the lease of real property 26 Gross receipts from the lease of tangible personal property 26 27 Gross receipts from computer software 27 28 Gross royalties and other gross receipts from intangibles, excluding securities 29 Sales of tangible personal property (attach schedule) 30 Gross receipts apportioned to a state where the taxpayer would not be taxable under P.L.
+86-272 31 Add lines 1 through 30 for column (a) (1 through 29 for column (b)) 31

-2011 Form 4A-1 Page 3 of 4

-(a) Wisconsin (b) Total Company Se parate return filers and pass-through entities skip to line 38.
-32 Enter sales or receipts included above, if any, that are intercompany transactions between combined group members 32 - 33 Enter sales or receipts included above, if any, that are not included in the computation of combined unitary income 33 34 Add lines 32 and 33 for each column 0.4 - 35 Subtract line 34 from line 31 for each column 35 - 36 Enter intercompany sales or receipts previously excluded from the receipts factor due to the deferral of income, if the deferred income is included in combined unitary income on this return 36 37 Add lines 35 and 36.
+201 2 Form 4A-1 Page 3 of 4 (a) Wisconsin (b) Total Company Sej parate return filers and pass-through entities skip to line 38.
+32 Enter sales or receipts included above, if any, that are intercompany transactions between combined group members 32 33 Enter sales or receipts included above, if any, that are not included in the computation of combined unitary income 33 34 Add lines 32 and 33 for each column 34 35 Subtract line 34 from line 31 for each column 35 36 Enter intercompany sales or receipts previously excluded from the receipts factor due to the deferral of income, if the deferred income is included in combined unitary income on this return 36 37 Add lines 35 and 36.
 Enter column (a) amount in Form 4A, Part II.
-Enter column (b) amount in Form 4A, Part I Separate return filers and pass-through entities: Divide line 31, column (a) by line 31, column (b), and multiply by 10.
-This is the Wisconsin apportionment percentage 38 · % 011 del Willers (Occ section Tax 2.455, Wis.
-Adm.
-Odde) (a) Wisconsin (b) Total Company 1 Gross brokerage commissions 1 - ------------------------------------ 2 Gross margin interest earned Gross account maintenance fees 4 Gross receipts, net of commissions, from sales of trading assets 4 5 Gross receipts received on investment contracts 5 6 Gross receipts from underwriting services 6 7 Other gross receipts or net gains (attach schedule) 8 Gross receipts apportioned to a state where the taxpayer would not be taxable under P.L.
-86-272 8 9 Add lines 1 through 8 for column (a) (1 through 7 for column (b)) 9 Se parate return filers and pass-through entities skip to line 16.
-10 Enter sales or receipts included above, if any, that are intercompany transactions between combined group 40 members 10
+Enter column (b) amount in Form 4A, Part I 37 38 Separate return filers and pass-through entities: Divide line 31, column (a) by line 31, column (b), and multiply by 100 This is the Wisconsin apportionment percentage).
+38 %